tdba/FDP-Python-Syllabus-Pages/PART_III/MISSION_8/recursion.rst

             else:
                 tot += element
         return tot

-..
-Victor: Type comparison in this chapter is done using the `type` function and `==` operator.
-The `isinstance` function is the preferred way to compare types but it hasn't been introduced yet.

-   Peter: I prefer teaching this style: once again Python has different ways to do the same thing.
-What I dislike about isinstance is that one has to remember the typename to use the function.
-So I cannot easily recall whether the type([]) is `list`, `lst`, `"lst"` or `"list"`.
-And if I use a variable called `list` or `str` in my program, isinstance breaks.
-   (Well, I suppose it also breaks if I use `type` as a variable!)

 The body of ``r_sum`` consists mainly of a ``for`` loop that traverses ``nested_num_list``.
 If ``element`` is a numerical value (the ``else`` branch),